2017 Miami RedHawks football team

 The 2017 Miami RedHawks football team represented Miami University in the 2017 NCAA Division I FBS football season.
 They were led by fourth-year head coach Chuck Martin and played their home games at Yager Stadium in Oxford, Ohio as members of the East Division of the Mid-American Conference.
 They finished the season 5–7, 4–4 in MAC play to finish in a tie for third place in the East Division.

-Previous season

-The RedHawks finished the 2016 season 6–7, 6–2 in MAC play to finish in a tie for the East Division championship with Ohio.
-Due to their head-to-head loss to Ohio, they did not represent the East Division in the MAC Championship Game.
-They were invited to the St. Petersburg Bowl where they lost to Mississippi State.

-Miami became the first team in FBS history to start the regular season 0–6 and finish the regular season at 6–6.

 Preseason

 In a preseason poll of league media, Miami was picked to finish in second place in the East Division, though they received more first place votes than Ohio.
 They received one vote to win the MAC Championship Game.